vpayno/exercism-workspace/go/grains/grains-doc.md

 #### Output

 ```
-0 [0] is not a valid square id on our chess board.
+0 [0] is not a valid square id on our chess board
 1 <nil>
 2 <nil>
 9223372036854775808 <nil>